eladzlot/gsh-cpt-pilot/supplementary/preregistration.md

    * PTSD symptoms measured by **PSSI** (clinician interview), administered at baseline and post-intervention

 2. **Secondary Outcomes:**
-   * Self-reported PTSD symptoms measured by **PCL-5**, administered weekly during treatment and at follow-up assessments one month and six months post-intervention
+   * Self-reported PTSD symptoms measured by **PCL-5**, administered bi-weekly during treatment and at follow-up assessments one month and six months post-intervention

 3. **Exploratory Outcomes:**
-   * Additional symptoms and functioning measured monthly:
+   * Additional symptoms and functioning measured monthly (except for the PTCI that is measured bi-weekly):
      * **WSAS** (Work and Social Adjustment Scale)
      * **PHQ-9** (Depression)
      * **GAD-7** (General Anxiety)